JLuc/scribus-project-manager/README.md

 ## Searching text in whole book

-* `-find "un texte"` searches string in textes of all chapters
+* `-find "a string"` searches string in textes of all chapters
 - `-xmlfind "CNAME='mystyle'" searches string in the whole XML of all chapters (technical uses only)

+The example makbook script takes care of deleting all conditional hyphens before performing the search (and also the xmlsearch)
+Results are displayed and also stored in the .found.tmp file

 ## Other options